chenkatzover/Machine-learning-Final-project/README.md

 1) "Given the average grades and ethnicity - what is the gender of the student?".

-2)"Based on all the information, what is the student's ethnicity
+2) "Based on all the information, what is the student's ethnicity

-3)"Based on grades and sector What is the early education the student received?".
+3) "Based on grades and sector What is the early education the student received?".

 Here are the methods and success rates of each method: